kanny-coder/AutomationTest_AmazonShoppingSite/README.md

 Before you can use this framework, make sure you have the following installed on your system:

-- Java Development Kit (JDK) 8 or above
+- Java Development Kit (JDK) 11 or above
 - Eclipse IDE
 - TestNG plugin for Eclipse
-- Selenium WebDriver
-- Maven

 ## Getting started